One of the worst feelings in the world is having to study while you’re sick.

 If you’ve been going at it alone with studying, then it might be time to bring in a little help to make up for lost ground after you’ve been sick.

 If you come down with something super close to your scheduled testing day, your most important responsibility isn’t studying.
-It’s to focus on getting better, so you will be as close to 100% when you sit down to write.
+It’s to focus on getting better, so you will be as close to 100% when you sit down for a big test.
 The last thing you want is to wake up the morning of your SAT or ACT and be too sick to take the test.

-Getting sick happens to everyone, but being sick can be shocking stressful when you have something important coming up, like prepping for your SAT or ACT.
+Getting sick happens to everyone, but being sick can be especially stressful when you have something important coming up, like prepping for your SAT or ACT or taking that AP Physics exam.
 Unfortunately, there is no cure for the common cold.
 No amount of chicken soup will instantly heal the flu.
 The only thing that can help is time and rest.